 Can an extension be requested for a submitted FFDR?

-No. If the IHE submitted an FFDR prior to the September 3 deadline, any modifications needed for that report must be made through an amendment rather than an extension.
+No. Any modifications needed for a submitted report must be made through an amendment rather than an extension.
 Please refer to the amendment request process below.

 Yes.
 The FFDR can be revised until the extended deadline.
 This can be done by clicking the "Edit Report" link on the Initial Report(s) page, making revisions, and then resubmitting the report.
 After the extended deadline, any modifications must be made through an amendment request submitted to NSF.